 There was no answer, so Harry peeked into Tony's workshop, to see it still a mess, but the bodies of the men that had attacked him were gone.

-He took out Natasha's knife, smearing blood all over the handle and started crawling up the stairs slowly and painfully.
+He took out Natasha's knife, smearing blood all over the handle and he started crawling up the stairs slowly and painfully.
 He made it to the top, gasping for breath and wondering how the fuck he was going to fight anyone off in his condition when all the lights suddenly flared to life and almost blinded him.

 "Got it!"
 Tony's voice sounded happily from just ahead and Harry sagged in utter relief.
+The Avengers were here, which meant that S.H.I.E.L.D was likely here too.
+He was safe.

 "Jarvis, scan for Harry."
 Steve ordered, sounding so high strung that Harry found the strength to carry on crawling.